-Wondering what you might make if you join our first ever blanket club?
+Wondering what you might make if you join our blanket club?
 I’ve been on a Ravelry search deep dive to bring you some stunning ideas.
 I’m breaking this up into two posts – one for knitting and one for crochet.

 Wait, what is a blanket club?

 For the Needle & Fred blanket club, you’ll receive 2 shades of yarn every month, with the idea being that you work on a blanket project month by month, and by the end of the year you’ll have a glorious blanket finished to snuggle up under.

 Of course, you can keep a blanket project as simple and customised as you like.
 Simply cast on however many stitches you want your blanket to be wide and off you go.
 You can stripe, or fade, go for a modular project, make squares, or work on it in one big piece.
 But if you’re after something a little more detailed, or are more comfortable working from a pattern’s instructions.